You’ll learn about…

 Not a lot!
 A tarot deck (try this list for starters) and some kind of journal.
 This may be a physical notebook, a blog, or any other kind of writing tool you prefer to use.
 You’ll also need an internet connection, since the entire course is accessed via the web.

 If you’re a tarot newbie, I also recommend that you use a regular ‘learn tarot’ book alongside this course.
+This course does not teach you traditional card meanings, and it can be really helpful to have something to lean on as you find your own way into the cards.
 I recommend Rachel Pollack’s Seventy Eight Degrees of Wisdom, or Joan Bunnings’ Learn Tarot.
 Both of these books were a big help to me when I started with tarot.
 If your tarot deck comes with a guidebook, you may also use this.

 Will this card teach me the card meanings?

 Yes, but not in the traditional sense.
 This is not a list of tarot cards with their traditional meanings for you to learn, it is a guided journey into your tarot deck, with exercises designed to help you establish your own meanings.
 This is why, as mentioned above, I recommend that those new to tarot purchase a regular ‘card meanings’ book to use alongside this course.